-Pour on top: Pour the the sauce on top of the cocktail weenies in the crock pot and stir until well coated.
+Pour on top: Pour the sauce on top of the cocktail weenies into the crock pot and stir until well-coated.

 Cover and cook: Add the lid to the top and cook for 2-3 hours on LOW or until the sausages and sauce are warm.
 Serve with toothpicks on the side.
 Enjoy!

-- Make sure to whisk the sauce ingredients together until the brown sugar is fully dissolved.
+- Whisk the sauce ingredients together until the brown sugar is fully dissolved.

-- If you want a thicker sauce, mix together ¼ cup of cornstarch with an equal amount of cold water and stir it into the slow cooker 30 minutes before serving.
+- For a thicker sauce, blend ¼ cup of cornstarch with equal cold water and stir it into the slow cooker 30 minutes before serving.

-- The sausages can also be cooked on HIGH for about an hour and a half.
+- Cook the sausages on HIGH for about an hour and a half.

 - If you can't find little smokies, try using full-sized hot dogs or sausages cut into 2-inch pieces.

-- Little smokies come in a variety of different flavors including beef, pork, turkey, and even vegetarian.
+- Smokies come in a variety of flavors, including beef, pork, turkey, and even vegetarian.

-- For a spicier slow cooker little smokies recipe, add in a teaspoon or two of cayenne pepper to the sauce.
+- For a spicier little smokies recipe, add a teaspoon or two of cayenne pepper to the sauce.

 - BBQ sauce - Ketchup or chili sauce can be used as a substitute.